MinBZK/ai-validation/docs/adrs/0016-government-cloud-comparison.md

     - Pros:
         - High availability is possible with an SLA (so production ready)
         - More separation of concerns if you want to have a separate cluster
-        - Gitlab is included therefore easy CI/CD
+        - GitLab is included; therefore easy CI/CD
         - Convenient connection with the
 [Centraal Aansluitpunt](https://www.logius.nl/domeinen/infrastructuur/centraal-aansluitpunt) of Logius
     - Cons:
+        - It is not vanilla Kubernetes
-        - They do not want to be a cloud service provider, they do provide Gitlab and Postgres but not Keycloak because they want to minimize the services they provide (focus should be on the platform).
+        - They do not want to be a cloud service provider, they do provide GitLab and PostgreSQL but not Keycloak because they want to minimize the services they provide (focus should be on the platform).
 - [ODC-Noord](https://www.odc-noord.nl/)
     - Description:
         - ODC-Noord provides multiple services, on one hand it can provide: